nodejs/node/doc/api/fs.md

 Read from a file and write to an array of `ArrayBufferView`s

-The `Promise` is resolved with an object containing a `bytesRead` property identifying the number of bytes read, and a `buffers` property containing a reference to the `buffers` input.
+The `Promise` is fulfilled with an object containing a `bytesRead` property identifying the number of bytes read, and a `buffers` property containing a reference to the `buffers` input.